lisp-docs/process-dpans3r/md-files/chap-23.md

 **set-syntax-from-char** copies the *syntax types* of *from-char*.
 If *from-char* is a *macro character* , its *reader macro function* is copied also.
 If the character is a *dispatching macro character* , its entire dispatch table of *reader macro functions* is copied.
 The *constituent traits* of *from-char* are not copied.

 A macro definition from a character such as " can be copied to another character; the standard definition for " looks for another character that is the same as the character that invoked it.
-The definition of ( can not be meaningfully copied to \{, on the other hand.
-The result is that *lists* are of the form \{a b c), not \{a b c\}, because the definition always looks for a closing parenthesis, not a closing brace.
+The definition of ( can not be meaningfully copied to &#123;, on the other hand.
+The result is that *lists* are of the form &#123;a b c), not &#123;a b c&#125;, because the definition always looks for a closing parenthesis, not a closing brace.

 **Examples:**